JoramSoch/FADE_SAME/README.md

 **FADE and SAME scores for successful aging in memory**

-This code belongs to the paper "Optimization and validation of memory-related fMRI activation patterns as potential biomarker for neurocognitive aging" by Soch, Richter et al. (2021), soon available as a preprint from *bioRxiv*.
+This code belongs to the paper "A comprehensive score reflecting memory-related fMRI activations and deactivations as a potential biomarker for neurocognitive aging" by Soch, Richter et al. (2021), soon available from *bioRxiv* and submitted to *Human Brain Mapping*.
 For instructions how to process these data, see below.

 - Preprint: TBA
 - Data: TBA